coder-yu-WICK/furp-2026-Zeyang-Yu-Ground-Air-Collaborative-EVRP-TW/docs/00_weekly.md

 **Attended this week's meeting:** Yes

 **Progress this week**
-- Set up repository from the FURP template.
-- Set up local development environment on MacOS.

-- Created Python virtual environment and installed OR-Tools.
+- Successfully configured a Python virtual environment and installed Google OR-Tools.

-- Resolved package import issues and verified OR-Tools installation.

-- Successfully ran the official TSP (Travelling Salesperson Problem) example.
+- Ran and analyzed the official TSP (Travelling Salesperson Problem) example.

-- Studied the structure of OR-Tools Routing Solver.
+- Studied the VRP (Vehicle Routing Problem) example and understood the overall workflow of OR-Tools routing optimization.

-- Learned the role of:
+- Learned the roles of RoutingIndexManager and RoutingModel.

-  - distance_matrix

-  - RoutingIndexManager

-  - RoutingModel

-  - callback functions
+- Studied callback functions and understood how the solver retrieves distance and demand information.

-  - dimensions

-- Ran and analyzed the official VRP (Vehicle Routing Problem) example with multiple vehicles.

-- Began reading OR-Tools Routing documentation and VRP-related materials.
+- Learned the concept of Dimensions in OR-Tools, including Distance Dimension and Capacity Dimension.

+- Compared VRP and CVRP and understood how vehicle capacity constraints are implemented using AddDimensionWithVehicleCapacity().

+- Analyzed CVRP code and understood how customer demands and vehicle capacities are represented in optimization models.

-- Gained a conceptual understanding of how routing optimization models map from real-world logistics problems to OR-Tools implementations.
+- Built a conceptual hierarchy of routing optimization problems:

--
+  TSP → VRP → CVRP → VRPTW → EVRP

+- Developed a modular understanding of OR-Tools programs:

+  Data → Manager → RoutingModel → Callback → Dimension → Constraint → Search → Solve → Print

+- Connected OR-Tools examples with the SEP project topic on VRP, EVRP-TW, and truck-drone collaborative routing optimization.

 **Challenges & blockers**

+- Python fundamentals remain a bottleneck when reading OR-Tools source code.

+- Although the overall optimization workflow is becoming clearer, independently writing routing models remains difficult.

-- Initially struggled to understand the relationship between Python code and routing optimization concepts.
+- More practice is needed to understand OR-Tools APIs and solver internals.

-- Difficulty understanding callback functions and the purpose of dimensions in OR-Tools.

-- Limited background knowledge in vehicle routing and combinatorial optimization.

-- Need to strengthen understanding of how constraints are represented in OR-Tools.
+- Need deeper understanding of how Dimensions and Constraints interact during optimization.

 **Next steps**

-- Continue studying CVRP (Capacitated Vehicle Routing Problem).
+- Continue studying CVRP examples and modify model parameters independently.

-- Learn how demand and vehicle capacity constraints are modeled using dimensions.

-- Read official OR-Tools examples for CVRP and VRPTW.

-- Build a clear understanding of the connection between:

-  - TSP

-  - VRP

-  - CVRP

-  - VRPTW
+- Learn VRPTW (Vehicle Routing Problem with Time Windows).

+- Explore Google Distance Matrix API and understand how real-world distance data can replace manually defined distance matrices.

+- Strengthen understanding of OR-Tools architecture without relying solely on line-by-line code explanations.

-  - EVRP-TW
+- Begin studying EVRP-TW concepts and energy-related constraints.

-- Prepare for future implementation of truck-drone collaborative routing optimization.

 **Hours spent (optional):**

-4h
+- Approximately 12–15 hours.

 **Links (optional):**

-- OR-Tools Routing Guide
+- Google OR-Tools Documentation

-- OR-Tools TSP Example
+- TSP Example

-- OR-Tools VRP Example
+- VRP Example

-- Project Repository Commits
+- CVRP Example